CryptoAce85/Gmail-Alias-Generator/README.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-**Note**: The Gmail logo is used under Google’s brand guidelines ([google.com/permissions/logo.html](https://www.google.com/permissions/logo.html)).
-Ensure compliance for commercial use.
+**Note**: Previously used Gmail logo has been removed; ensure compliance with Google’s brand guidelines if reintroduced ([google.com/permissions/logo.html](https://www.google.com/permissions/logo.html)).

 # Contact